rakudo/rakudo/NOMMAP.markdown

 # Roadmap for "nom" Branch

-Last Updated 26th May 2011
+Last Updated 30th May 2011

-## String and Int literals
-Get these to work, make sure we add them to SC (e.g. so we have them as real constants, not creating them every time).

 ## proto and multi subs
 Get proto and multi subs in place, along with the new semantics for them.

 ## Various operators in the setting
 Add back various operators like the arithmetic ones.